NGSEP/NGSEPcore/README.txt

 			  is provided with the -p option.
 This allows to take into account cases of populations in which some of the parents are missing.
 Default: 8
-	-w INT		: Size of the window to process variants at the same time.
+	-w INT		: Window size as number of variants within each window.
 			  Default: 5000
-        -o INT		: Overlap between windows.
-Default: 50 -c FLOAT	: Estimated average number of centiMorgans per Kbp on euchromatic regions of the genome.
+        -v INT		: Overlap as number of variants shared between neighbor windows.
+Default: 50
+	-c FLOAT	: Estimated average number of centiMorgans per Kbp on euchromatic regions of the genome.
 This value is used by the model to estimate initial transitions between the states of the HMM.
 Typical values of this parameter are 0.001 for human populations, 0.004 for rice and 0.35 for yeast populations.
-We expect to implement an option to allow setting the estimated recombination rate per site in future versions.
-			  Default: 0.001
-	-t		: If set, transition probabilities in the HMM will NOT be updated during the Baum-Welch training of the HMM.
+Default: 0.001 -t		: If set, transition probabilities in the HMM will NOT be updated during the Baum-Welch training of the HMM.
 			  Not recommended unless the -c option is set to a value allowing a reasonable initial estimation of the transition probabilities.
-        -ip		: Specifies that parents of the population are inbreds -is		: Specifies that the samples to impute are inbreds
+        -ip		: Specifies that parents of the population are inbred.
+        -is		: Specifies that the samples to impute are inbred.

 This module outputs two files, the first is a VCF file including the imputed